ndrean/UpImage/README.md

 ## API

-It exposes a GET endpoint <https://up-image.fly.dev/api> and accepts a query string with the parameters "name" (the name you wnat ot give to your file), "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).
+It exposes a GET endpoint <https://up-image.fly.dev/api> and accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).

-You receive a json response with a link to a resized WEBP picture from S3.
+You receive a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.

 ~~We use **[libmagic](https://packages.debian.org/sid/libmagic-dev)** via [gen_magic](https://github.com/evadne/gen_magic).
 It works with magic numbers.
 It needs a depency in the Dockerfile~~